Study Abroad at Maynooth University

 Personal Miscellaneous: Covers general expenses of college life, including course supplies, photocopying, toiletries, snacks, personal care, etc.

 Commuting: Estimates are for transportation between housing and university.
 Transportation for personal or recreational purposes is not included in the above estimates.

 * U.S. citizens do not need to apply for a visa to study in the Republic of Ireland.
 However, citizens of certain countries may need to do so.
 If this applies to you, you will be notified by your IFSA-Butler program advisor.
 All students, regardless of citizenship, will need to register with the Garda (Irish police) upon arrival in the Republic of Ireland.
 Registration will cost €300 (approximately $400).

 All costs are in U.S. dollars.

-We must receive these forms before we can send your application to NUI, Maynooth for an admissions decision.
+We must receive these forms before we can send your application to Maynooth University for an admissions decision.
 They can be sent to IFSA-Butler via email, fax or regular mail.
 Please submit these forms with the remainder of your program application.

 If you have already started an application to the NUI, Mynooth program, you can check the status of your application using the Student Portal.